Huixxi/CS234-Reinforcement-Learning-Winter-2019/assignment 1/README.md

 # Assignment 1
 This assignment is a easy one, corresponding to lecture 1 and lecture 2.
 You better learn the course slides scrupulously and do the written homework first, which guarantees you fully understand the algorithm.
-***Notes:*** I have modified some codes of the original version assignment mainly because I thought some codes were wrong.
+***Notes:*** I have modified some codes of the original version assignment mainly because I thought these codes were wrong.
 I have annotated for these modified parts.

 ## Related Knowledge
 * Markov Decision Processes(MDPs)